Japanese American Communities

 Discrimination

 Just like in other parts of the United States, Japanese Americans experienced discrimination in Utah.
 After 1924, the federal government stopped Japanese immigrants from moving to America.
 In 1941, the Japanese government attacked the United States at Pearl Harbor, Hawaii.
 Many Americans blamed or were afraid of Japanese immigrants and Japanese Americans for the bombing, even though it was not their fault.
 The federal government decided to force all Japanese Americans to live in internment camps or prison camps.
-The Topaz War Relocation Center, near Delta, Utah, held more than 11,000 Japanese Americans during World War II.
-Although Topaz was very dry and sandy, the Japanese Americans imprisoned there grew crops.
+The Topas War Relocation Center, near Delta, Utah, held more than 11,000 Japanese Americans during World War II.
+Although Topas was very dry and sandy, the Japanese Americans imprisoned there grew crops.
 They also published a newspaper and sent their children to school.
-Even after they left Topaz, they continued to experience severe discrimination, which included bullying or not giving jobs to Japanese Americans by some Utahns.
+Even after they left Topas, they continued to experience severe discrimination, which included bullying or not giving jobs to Japanese Americans by some Utahns.
 In response, Japanese Americans helped one another.
 One way was to work together

 for better treatment and access to services.